netAction/wmf-task/README.md

 TODO
 ----

-* complement the database table by symbols for the currencies like $ and flags if the specific currency is supported by PayPal or other gateways
+*	complement the database table by columns for:
+	*	symbols for the currencies like $
+	*	information which gateway (PayPal etc) is supported
+	*	minimum donations
+	*	number of allowed decimal places
 *	add credit card payment as soon as the undependable gateway *payments.wikimedia.org/index.php/Special:GlobalCollectGateway* works
 *	better wording
 *	language detection and translation could be done in jQuery or using the Mediawiki engine as it only affects *index.html*
 *	guess currency depending on timezone, geo ip or something
 *	more content and smaller buttons on tablets and large phones in landscape, automatic redirect to desktop page if indicated
 *	only some phones tested using crossbrowsertesting but should run on all jquery mobile devices